rahulmzn/credit-card-processing/README.md

 ### API Documents
 Credit card processing application provides below types of documentation
-* Automatically generated API documentation
+* Automatically generated API documentation (To see follow credit-card-processing/target/generated-docs directory)
 * Swagger Open API specification

 **For more details refer how to test section below**